 - Use them to label or decorate Christmas packages and presents.

-- Use them as seating labels or place-settings for a Christmas dinner party.
+- They make lovely seating labels or place-settings for a Christmas dinner party.

 - Use them in a game for a Christmas Party.

 - Write names on the back and use them to draw names for a secret Santa exchange.

 - Read The Legend of the Poinsettia book and use them as a teaching tool: Put the legend of the poinsettia on back and hand out for a Sunday School Class or Children’s Church.

 - Give them as Christmas gifts for teachers and coaches with a candy cane inserted through two slits.